 Almost all natural sources of drinking water contain some fluoride; the South Central Connecticut Regional Water Authority adjusts the amount of fluoride in the water so a consumer doesn't get too little or too much.
 By drinking water with the right amount of fluoride, one can prevent tooth cavities.
 Fluoride was first added to municipal water systems in the 1940s.

-The fluoride level in the region’s drinking water is at an optimum level of approximately 1.00 mg/L (parts per million).
+The fluoride level in the region’s drinking water is at an optimum level of approximately 0.70 mg/L (parts per million).
 According to the United States Environmental Protection Agency (EPA), the maximum acceptable level of fluoride is 4.00 mg/L (parts per million).
-The Connecticut Department of Public Health requires us to maintain a monthly average fluoride concentration to between 0.8 and 1.2 parts per million.
-The South Central Connecticut Regional Water Authority is in compliance with both the EPA’s and the Connecticut Department of Public Health’s standards for fluoride in the drinking water.
+The Connecticut Department of Public Health (DPH) requires us to maintain a monthly average fluoride concentration of between 0.55 and 0.85 parts per million.
+The RWA is in compliance with both the EPA and the DPH standards for fluoride in the drinking water.